pytchlang/pytch-tutorials/script-by-script-catch-apple/tutorial.md

 {{< /learner-task >}}

-If you try the game now, it doesn't work!
-What's happening is that we've told the Apple to `hide()` itself when it's caught, but we haven't told it to `show()` itself when it starts dropping.
+If you try the game now, it doesn’t work!
+What's happening is that we’ve told the Apple to `hide()` itself when it’s caught, but we haven’t told it to `show()` itself when it starts dropping.

 {{< learner-task >}}